-5. Walk your dog.
-Dogs are a universal ice-breaker.
-It doesn’t matter what kind of dog you have, people are just drawn to animals.
-You’re sure to meet your new neighbors as you walk your pooch around the block.
+Having a canine companion is one of the best ways to make you feel at home during a travel therapy assignment.
+They’re loving, loyal, and they’ll always find a way to make you smile.
+They will be a constant in your life when so many other things are changing.
+Dogs are also a universal ice-breaker.
+It doesn’t matter what kind of dog you have, many people are just drawn to animals.
+So, you’re sure to meet your new neighbors as you walk your pooch around the block.